orochi-network/orochi-network.github.io/src/orochi-network/sdk.md

 # Orochi Network SDK

-Orochi Network SDK provides client side tools that allowed you to interactive with the whole Orochi Network ecosystem.
+Orochi Network SDK provides client-side tools that allow you to interact with the whole Orochi Network ecosystem.
 We supported browser and Node.js at the first place.

 ## Installation